dbyte/4D-Filewatcher/README.md

 The monitoring on the part of the backend is currently throttled (a.k.a. bounced) to 1 second by the 4D config within the `launch` method, because the recorded changes, even with nested directories with ~70.000 files, are so fast that they would be recorded up to 3 times for the same file with different Git events (delete, create, modify) in case you monitor a Git repo.
+Anyway, this value is configurable via the 4D frontend.